 At present, the causes of rheumatoid arthritis are not fully understood and research continues.
-Rheumatoid arthritis can also be triggered by other factors, including smoking and a range of infections and viruses.
+RA can be triggered by a range of factors, including smoking, infections and viruses.

-Whatever starts the process, the main problem in rheumatoid arthritis is that your body's immune system begins to target your joints.
-While the immune system usually protects you against infections, in rheumatoid arthritis it mistakenly treats the tissue of your joints as 'foreign'.
+Whatever starts the process, the main problem in RA is that your body's immune system begins to target your joints.
+While the immune system usually protects you against infections, in RA it mistakenly treats the tissue of your joints as 'foreign'.
 The resulting inflammation can lead to the painful symptoms of arthritis and permanent damage to your bones and joints if untreated.
 Damage to your joints can be reduced with early and ongoing treatment.